notagamedevnono/trinityCore-docker/README.md

 # trinityCore-docker

-- A full build system for TrinityCore 3.3.5
-- Requires minimal setup, does _everything_ for you.
-- Produces local binaries and a fully-featured docker container that can be easily transferred to other systems and mounted there.
+This project contains a build script to help you build [TrinityCore](https://www.trinitycore.org/) server in a Docker container.
+It also contains scripts/tips for running and maintaining your server, including database backup and restore.

+- The build script will build a self-contained TrinityCore 3.3.5 server container- all sql scripts and WoW client data extraction is done for you.
+- Once build, your container can be used to quickly create a Trinitycore server on any Linux machine - create new servers, multiple servers, transfers servers to other machines, etc
-- Can be run continuously to create new containers based on the latest tag in the 3.3.5 branch.
+- The build script can be run continuously to create new container versions as they are released
-- Includes a handy SQL backup script that will back your Mysql container data up.
-- Includes instructions to mount a new server, or restore a server from SQL backups.

 ## Build

-### Requires
+### Requirements

-- An Ubuntu 20.04 LTS system, at least 150 gigs of free drive space, and as much memory and CPU as you can throw at it.
+- An _Ubuntu 20.04 LTS_ system, at least 50 gigs of free drive space, and as much memory and CPU as you can throw at it.
 VirtualBox works fine.
+No other distro/version is supported.
-- Docker 19.x or better preinstalled
+- Docker 19.x or higher.
-- Your legally-purchased WoW 3.3.5 client in your hoome folder @ ~/wowClient
+- A totally legitimate and obviously legally-procured WoW 3.3.5 client

 ### How to

+- place your WoW client @ `~/wowClient`.
+Leave it here forever, each build your run will clean and read it.
-- clone this repo to your home folder
+- clone this repo to your home folder @ `~/trinityCore-docker` then

-- cd ./trinityCore-docker
+      cd ./trinityCore-docker

 - Make the setup script executable

       chmod +x build.sh

-  Warning : this script is going to change your system by installing all of Trinity's build prerequisites
+  _WARNING_ : this script is going to change your system by installing all of Trinity's build prerequisites etc

-- Run build
+- Run the build

       sudo ./build.sh

-- Your build binaries will be placed in /opt/trinitycore
-- Your docker container will be placed in a zip file in ~/trinityContainers
+- Done - no more is needed.
+Your container will be be zipped and place in `~/trinityContainers`.

 ## Running Trinitycore in docker

 ### Requires

-- Litereally any Linux system that can run Docker 19.x or better
+- Any Linux system that can run Docker 19.x or better
 - 7zip installed
-- 1 CPU core
-- At least 2 gigs of RAM
+- At least 1 CPU core and 2 GBs of RAM.
+This container can be mounted on Linode's 2nd smallest VM type.
-- About 30 gigs of drive space to be safe
+- About 30 gigs of drive space, give or take.

 ### Starting from scratch